bevyengine/bevy-website/content/news/2023-07-09-bevy-0.11/index.md

 Platform support is currently limited - Only Vulkan, DirectX12, and Metal are currently supported.
 WebGPU support will come at a later date.
 WebGL likely won't be supported because it doesn't have compute shaders.

+Special thanks to Intel for their open source [XeGTAO](https://github.com/GameTechDev/XeGTAO) project, which was a huge help in developing this feature.

 [`DirectionalLight`]: https://docs.rs/bevy/0.11.0/bevy/pbr/struct.DirectionalLight.html
 [`PointLight`]: https://docs.rs/bevy/0.11.0/bevy/pbr/struct.PointLight.html
 [`SpotLight`]: https://docs.rs/bevy/0.11.0/bevy/pbr/struct.SpotLight.html